domivillacis/Hotel_reservations_analysis/README.md

 - Which months have more reservations with children?
 - Which months include more reservations with weekends?
 - From which segment do reservations come the most?
+- Does a long wait time lead to more cancellations?
 - Can you predict if the customer is going to confirm the reservation or not?

 Based on the questions, we have worked on the project foundation, which means cleaning the data and performing EDA (Explanatory Data Analysis).